MicrosoftDocs/azure-devops-yaml-schema/task-reference/copy-publish-build-artifacts-v1.md

 **`ArtifactName`** - **Artifact Name**<br>
 `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The name of the artifact to create.
+Specifies the name of the artifact to create.
 <!-- :::editable-content-end::: -->
 <br>